Kanomble/celery_blast/README.md

 # CATHI - An interactive platform for comparative genomics and homolog identification

-Symmetrical BLAST and target sequence search web interface with Django, Gunicorn, Ngninx, PostgreSQL, Celery, RabbitMQ, E-Direct, BLAST, Snakemake and Miniconda.
+Symmetrical BLAST and target sequence search web interface with Django, Gunicorn, Nginx, PostgreSQL, Celery, RabbitMQ, E-Direct, BLAST, Snakemake and Miniconda.

 CATHI is a user-friendly bioinformatics tool that performs reciprocal BLAST searches, generates multiple sequence